SD10/Nora/README.md

 Nora is a Firebase abstraction layer for working with FirebaseDatabase and FirebaseStorage.

-You shouldn't have to spend all your time cleaning up your view controllers and trying to write reusable Firebase code.
+Stop spending all that time cleaning up your view controllers and trying to write reusable Firebase code.

 Let Nora handle that for you.
 Your time is better spent on what you do best.
 Writing great Apps!

 Simply put, working with Firebase just got whole lot easier.